progitas/neste-sommer-2020/readme.md

-# Progit Summer internship 2019 interview
+# Progit Summer internship 2019

-Programming exercise for the summer internship interview process

 ## 1. Problem description

-A JPG picture is divided into equally sized tiles which make up a complete image.
+A picture is divided into equally sized tiles which make up a complete image.
 Each tile has an `x` and `y` coordinate, `(x,y)`.
 The coordinate origin (0,0), starts from the upper left corner. `x` is the column position and `y` is the row position.

 ![alt text](https://i.imgur.com/5nvpHGv.jpg "Grid example")